A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Deep Learning Techniques for Relation Extraction

 \subsubsection{\textbf{The MRC-based Approaches}}

 MRC-based approaches \cite{li2019entity,zhao2021asking} treat the entity relation extraction task as a multi-turn QA task.
 For example, as shown in Figure \ref{fig:four_decoder_paradigm}(d), the relation type ``work\_in'' between ``Sam Altman'' and ``Open AI'' can be formulated as ``Question: Who is mentioned in the text?
 Answer: Sam Altman'' and ``Question: Which company did Sam Altman work for?
 Answer: Open AI''.
 Therefore, the extraction of entities and relations in a sentence can be transformed into the QA task of identifying answer spans from the context.
-It allows the RE task to exploit the well-developed machine reading comprehension (MRC) models and techniques \cite{li2019entity}, which extract text spans in passages given queries. \citeauthor{levy2017zero} \shortcite{levy2017zero} first formulated RE task as a question answering (QA) task, where the relations are defined by natural-language question templates. \citeauthor{li2019entity} \shortcite{li2019entity} and \citeauthor{zhao2021asking} \shortcite{zhao2021asking} transformed the RE task into a multi-turn QA task, providing a natural way to identify the entities and relations in a sentence.
-The MRC-based approaches \cite{jiang2021new,chen2019uhop} exploit the well-developed MRC methods to solve the RE problem by transforming the RE process into multi-turn QA.
-The key idea of MRC-based approaches is to encode the critical information of entity/relation into question query, providing a natural way to jointly model the entities and relations.
+This transformation allows the RE task to exploit well-developed machine reading comprehension (MRC) models \cite{li2019entity}, which extract text spans in passages given queries.
+For example, \citeauthor{levy2017zero} \shortcite{levy2017zero} first formulated the RE task as a question answering (QA) task, where the relations are defined by natural-language question templates. \citeauthor{li2019entity} \shortcite{li2019entity} and \citeauthor{zhao2021asking} \shortcite{zhao2021asking} further transformed the RE task into a multi-turn QA task, providing a natural way to identify the entities and relations in a sentence.
+The RE process is thus converted into extracting information from textual passages by answering questions posed about the text.
+Additionally, approaches \cite{jiang2021new,chen2019uhop} treat the task as a series of questions and answers, where each turn corresponds to a step in the extraction process.
+Overall, the key idea of MRC-based approaches is to formulate questions that prompt the model to identify relevant entities and relations within the text.